35 Trendy Flat Twist Hairstyles You Must Try In 2025

 A post shared by JAY ANOKA (@jay_anoka)

-New Content: I love this flat-twisted hairstyle.
+I love this flat-twisted hairstyle.
 It looks light, playful, and easy to do.
 This mix of Bantu knots and flat twists is easy to achieve.
 I love how the Bantu knots are thinner to match the size of the twists instead of being larger.
+You can decorate the knots with golden or silver beads to offer a striking effect.

 32. Pineapple Flat Twists